dpretet/axi-crossbar/doc/architecture.md

 takes care the ID generated for a request doesn't conflict with an ID from another agent, thus the ID numbering rolls off.
 In the setup above, the agent 0 can't issue ID bigger than `0x1F` which will mis-route completion back to it and route it to the agent 1.
 The core doesn't track such wrong configuration.
+The must use a mask greater than 0.

 Each slave is assigned into an address map (start & end address) across the global memory map.
 To route a request, the switching logic decodes the address to select the slave agent targeted and so the master interface to source.
 For instance, slave agent 0 could be mapped over the addresses `0x000` up to `0x0FF`.
 Next slave agent between `0x100` and `0x1FF`.
+In case the request tries to target a memory space not mapped to a slave, the agent will receive a `DECERR` completion.
 The user must ensure the address mapping can be covered by the address bus width; the user needs to take care to configure correctly the mapping and avoid any address overlap between slaves which will lead to mis-routing.
 The core doesn't track such wrong configurations.

 ## Switching Logic Architecture